The Commonplace

 0.04

 Under the current estimated parameters, dynamics converge toward equilibria—implying convergent, policy-mediated adjustment rather than endogenous cyclical instability.
-Other null_result medium convergence behavior of model trajectories (toward equilibrium)
+Other null_result convergence behavior of model trajectories (toward equilibrium)

 n=8